zulip/zulip-terminal/docs/getting-started.md

 Now let's help you get started with using Zulip Terminal.
 First, if you haven't already, go ahead and complete the [installation](https://github.com/zulip/zulip-terminal#installation).
 If you encountered any issues, we have common issues and their solutions listed [here](https://github.com/zulip/zulip-terminal/blob/main/docs/FAQ.md) if you run into trouble.
 Feel free to ask questions or for help at [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal) or support@zulip.com.

+> **Note that the screenshots below may look slightly different in recent versions, but behavior should be very similar.**

 ## Overview

 This tutorial was designed to be interactive.
 We highly recommend opening up Zulip Terminal and following along!
 We'll try out a few keyboard shortcuts and send a couple of messages to help familiarize ourselves with Zulip Terminal.
 Here's an overview of the features we'll be walking you through: